 AUTOEXEC.BAT is automatically executed each time the PCjr system is powered up or reset.
-As it executes, it first checks to see if the file SWITCH.BAT exists on the disk in drive A:.
-If it does (and it should) the program logic will GOTO the line labeled dast.
+As it executes, it first checks to see if the file SWITCH.BAT exists on the disk in drive A..
+If it does (and it should) the program logic will GOTO the line labeled .last.
 Here the program renames the SWITCH.BAT file to OFF.BAT and executes the file called BOOT.BAT.
 BOOT will indirectly cause changes in the information that BIOS stored in RAM and will affect a restart of the system.
 This means that AUTOEXEC.BAT is executed again from the start.
-This time the SWITCH.BAT file doesn't exist, so the program logic will GOTO the label doesn't exist, so the program logic will GOTO the label doesn't exist, so the program logic will GOTO the label doesn't exist.
+This time the SWITCH.BAT file doesn't exist, so the program logic will GOTO the label .last.
 At this point, the OFF.BAT file is renamed to SWITCH.BAT, and the DATE and TIME prompts appear.